allegroai/clearml-docs/docs/deploying_clearml/clearml_server.md

 ## Deployment

 The ClearML Server can be deployed in any of the formats listed below.
-Once deployed, configure the server for web login authentication, sub-domains, and load balancers, and use any of its many configuration settings.
+Once deployed, configure the server for web login authentication, subdomains, and load balancers, and use any of its many configuration settings.

 **To deploy your own ClearML Server:**